-Indoor – Aloe vera is a great houseplant.
-If you can provide it with 6 to 8 hours of bright light a day (not direct sunlight), it will be very happy staying indoors.
-A sun room is a great location for an aloe vera plant, or maybe a south facing window.
-If there is no such location in your home, but you would like to keep your aloe vera indoor, you can supplement with grow lights.
+Indoor – Aloe Vera is a great houseplant.
+If you can provide it with 6 to 8 hours of bright light a day, it will be very happy staying indoors.
+A sunroom is a great location for an aloe vera plant or maybe a south-facing window.
+If there is no such location in your home, but you would like to keep your aloe vera indoors, you can supplement with grow lights.

-Aloe vera is pest resistant, drought tolerant, and doesn’t require any fertilizing.
+Aloe Vera is pest-resistant, drought-tolerant, and doesn’t require any fertilizing (although it doesn’t hurt to fertilize it once a year).
 It’s the easiest plant in the world to care for.

 Watering – I water my aloe vera plant twice a year (maybe).
-Here, in NC we have a lot of rain in the spring and summer, so when it is outdoor I don’t water at all.
+Here, in NC we have a lot of rain in the spring and summer, so when it’s outdoors I don’t water at all.
 I bring it inside at the end of October and from that time until the beginning of April I water it twice.

-Removing offsets – if your pot is becoming too crowded, or if you would like to give an aloe vera plant to a friend (it’s a great gift!), you can remove some of the offsets.
+Removing offsets – Aloe vera grows and multiplies by growing offsets (tiny aloe vera plants that grow from the mother plant).
+If your pot is becoming too crowded, or if you would like to give an aloe vera plant to a friend (it’s a great gift!), you can remove some of the offsets.
 It is better to remove the ones from the sides of the container and not mess with the center of the plant.

 Wait until the offset is at least two inches tall (five or six inches is even better).
 Then, to separate an offset, remove the aloe vera plant from the pot.
 Brush away as much soil as you can and locate the place where the offset is connected to the parent plant.
-Cut if off right there, it should have a few roots.
+Cut it off right there, the offset should have a few roots.

-Protecting from the cold – above you can see a leaf that is becoming brown and starts to wilt.
+Protecting from the cold – Above you can see a leaf that is becoming brown and starting to wilt.
 This happened because I left my aloe vera outside when night temperatures dropped to 32F.
 This will also happen if you leave your aloe vera plant in full sun on very hot days.

 See this goodness that is coming out of the leave?
 This is what you want to use.

-To better access it, cut the white teeth from one side…
+To better access the inside of the leaf cut the white teeth from one side…